- Prayer and Worship

 The Faithful Citizenship Web site includes a wide range of resources for parishes, committees, educational programs, youth and young adult ministries, and other groups.
 If you haven't already started, you may want to consider the following ideas to begin developing a plan for sharing the message of Forming Consciences for Faithful Citizenship.

 An article in the diocesan newspaper could describe the Forming Consciences for Faithful Citizenship statement and diocesan plans for sharing it.
 In the months before the presidential election, a series of articles on this topic will be available on the ToGoForth.org blog of the USCCB Department of Justice, Peace and Human Development.

 Your diocesan newspaper may also want to consider running a series of articles on Catholic social teaching and the issues addressed in the statement.

-The diocesan bishop may want to write a column in the diocesan newspaper about the statement, adding his own message for the local Catholic community.
+The diocesan bishop may want to write a column in the diocesan newspaper about Forming Consciences for Faithful Citizenship, adding his own message for the local Catholic community.
 Alternatively, he could write a column about civilize dialogue, utilizing materials from Civilize It: Dignity Beyond the Debate.

 Developing a web page or link for Faithful Citizenship on the diocesan home page can help local people find the statement and related resources easily.
-You may want to link to the USCCB Faithful Citizenship Web site.
+You may want to link to the USCCB Faithful Citizenship Web site or Civilize It.